Theory of Mind: Speech Therapy Guide

 💡 Strategies

-Stories with thought bubbles: visualize what characters are thinking.
+Stories with thought bubbles: visualizing what characters are thinking.

-Explicit questions: "What does he think?
+Explicit questions: "What is he thinking?
 What does she know?"

 Our downloadable tools